yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 {gcard}
 {gdeck}

-(!)
-Changing optimistic locking after a type has been registered is not supported.
+{% exclamation %} Changing optimistic locking after a type has been registered is not supported.
 For more information about optimistic locking, see the [Optimistic Locking|Optimistic Locking] page.

 # Local Cache / Local View